devicetree-org/lopper/docs/sdt-from-linux.md

 `sdt-devices.yaml`.)
 Read it to see how the chip would split by default, then copy what you want into your own overlay.

+SRAM regions — TCM, OCM — are attributed the same way, by matching the region name against a cluster: cluster `cpus_r52_0` claims `r52_0a_atcm_global`.
+A design that does not name its regions after their cluster gets no attribution, which is a naming question rather than a missing region.

+Regions that claim no cluster are collected in an **`unassigned`** domain rather than dropped, so a region is never silently absent from the template.
+It carries no `cpus` and no `access`, so it is inert unless you target it — it exists to be read, redistributed into the domains you keep, or deleted.
+A part's `bbram` typically lands here.

 It is a different file from your hand-edited `domains.yaml`:

 |                                        | `<board>-sdt-domains.yaml`                   | your `domains.yaml`                             |